diaraand/GiTeam/README.md

 ### **publicVSprivate**

-Int this section, this option enables users to compare the number of male (M) and female (F) students between public and private universities.
+In this section, this option enables users to compare the number of male (M) and female (F) students between public and private universities.
 Selecting this option provides a graph comparison of gender distribution within the two categories of universities, offering a broader perspective on student demographics across different types of institutions

 ## 4. Backend functions